the-tobias-project/odbc-module/README.md

 # Modules

-This module is uing a custom R package we created with the Databricks JDBC driver: https://github.com/the-tobias-project/databricks-jdbc
+This module is using a custom R package we created with the Databricks JDBC driver: https://github.com/the-tobias-project/databricks-jdbc
 Driver from: https://www.databricks.com/spark/jdbc-drivers-download

+# Installation

+The structure of the directory would be the location of the corresponding folders in the cluster.
+Check it with the "tree" command.

 ## Usage